zainab-ali/reasoning-with-async-rust/docs/markdown.md

 We're going to model a fixed set of units - we're going to hardcode the graph I've shown you.

-We're then going to model a dynamic graph.
+We're then going to model a general graph.

 Finally, we share state, and how not to.